Center-for-Health-Data-Science/bulkDGD/doc/source/bulkdgd_find_representations.md

 ## Parallelization

 If the command is parallelized over several input files or configuration files, each is assumed to be identically named and placed in a different directory.
-The paths to such directories must be specified using the `-ds`, `--dirs` option (see the full description in the [Options](#Options) section below) and must be relative to the specified working directory (`-d`, `--work-dir` option).
+The paths to such directories must be specified using the `-ds`, `--dirs` option (see the full description in the [Parallelization options](#parallelization-options) section below) and must be relative to the specified working directory (`-d`, `--work-dir` option).

 You can also run the command with the same input file using different configuration files and vice versa.